 Holy Ground: Are you a Christian, and what does that mean to you?

-Dr. Simon Cunningham: Yes, I am a Christian.
-It is the most important part of my life, and the very center of who I am.
+Simon Cunningham: I am a Christian.
+I believe in God.
+This is the most important part of my life, and the very center of who I am.
 I try to live each day in faithful connection to the God who made me, and who is closer to me than I am to myself.

 Holy Ground: What is your hope in doing theology?

-Cunningham: My desire is that the people who visit Holy Ground would enjoy increased depth and meaning in the main parts of their immediate lives.
-For example, in their romantic relationships, in their friendships, at their jobs, and with their own health.
-I deeply believe that a huge need exists for theology and philosophy which addresses these real aspects, and does not keep referring people to ideal or theoretical concepts (for example, like most systematic theology).
-I decided to call this site Holy Ground with this exact hope in mind, namely that it would ground people in what is holy, immediate, and real.
+Cunningham: My desire is that the people who visit Holy Ground would enjoy increased depth and meaning in their immediate lives.
+For example, in their romantic relationships, in their friendships, at their jobs, and in their physical health.
+I believe that a tremendous need exists for theology that addresses these real aspects, that does not define being Christian as only agreeing with theories or concepts (for example, like most modern theology tries to do).
+I decided to call this site Holy Ground with this exact hope in mind, namely that it would ground people in what is holy, firsthand, and tangible, and that this better foundation might impact the real parts of their lives.

 Holy Ground: Who is your favorite theologian or theology book?